-With regard to AML/CFT in Japan, the related laws and regulations, such as the Act on Prevention of Transfer of Criminal Proceeds and the Foreign Exchange and Foreign Trade Act, require banks, among other things, to confirm customer identity and the purpose of the transaction at the time of opening of an account, and to report to the authorities any suspicious transactions involving criminal proceeds.
+With regard to AML/CFT in Japan, the related laws and regulations, such as the Act on Prevention of Transfer of Criminal Proceeds and the Foreign Exchange and Foreign Trade Act ("FEFTA"), require banks, among other things, to confirm customer identity and the purpose of the transaction at the time of opening of an account, and to report to the authorities any suspicious transactions involving criminal proceeds.
 In addition, financial institutions are required to comply with the content of the Guidelines for AML and CFT published by the FSA.
-According to these Guidelines, specified business operators, including financial institutions, need to identify and assess risks related to customers' operations in a timely and appropriate manner and take mitigating measures commensurate with such risks (so-called "risk-based approaches"), while taking into account any changes in the international situation.
-The results of the Fourth Round Mutual Evaluation of Japan by the Financial Action Task Force were published in August 2021, and Japan was rated as a country requiring an enhanced follow-up.
+According to these Guidelines, specified business operators, including financial institutions, need to identify and assess risks related to customers' operations in a timely and appropriate manner and take mitigating measures commensurate with such risks (socalled "risk-based approaches"), while taking into account any changes in the international situation.
+The results of the Fourth Round Mutual Evaluation of Japan by the Financial Action Task Force ("FATF") were published in August 2021, and Japan was rated as a country requiring an enhanced follow-up.
 Faced with that result, Japanese authorities are stepping up their supervisory efforts by conducting inspections performed simultaneously over various financial institutions carrying high AML/CFT risk.
 Furthermore, Japanese authorities may also seek to further strengthen regulations relating to AML/CFT.
+The FSA has requested financial institutions to complete their compliance with the requirements stipulated in the Guidelines by the end of March 2024.
+The FSA has explicitly stated that, should the institutions fail to comply by this deadline, it may issue administrative orders.
+In the context of the Fourth Round Mutual Evaluation of Japan by FATF, it has been pointed out that there is a need for appropriate exercise of administrative authority concerning AML/CFT measures.
+Financial institutions should be fully aware of the possibility of administrative orders being imposed on those institutions recognised as having insufficient compliance measures.

-Regulatory framework on sanctions
+Regulatory framework on economic sanctions

-Under the Foreign Exchange and Foreign Trade Act - in Japan, and under U.S. OFAC regulations - in the U.S., banks are required to confirm at the time of entering into transactions with customers that (a) the transactions are not conducted with sanctioned countries, regions or people (such as specially designated nationals), (b) customers do not have assets in such countries or regions, and (c) the purpose of currency remittance is not related to such countries or regions.
+Under the FEFTA in Japan, and under U.S. OFAC regulations in the U.S., banks are required to confirm at the time of entering into transactions with customers that (a) the transactions are not conducted with sanctioned countries, regions or people (such as specially designated nationals), (b) customers do not have assets in such countries or regions, and (c) the purpose of currency remittance is not related to such countries or regions.